tiagomol1/tiagomol1/README.md

 -->

 Hi! 👋
 I’am from Brazil 🇧🇷.
-I am a Fullstack Developer and a big technology enthusiast.
+I'am a big technology enthusiast.

 Problem solving and learning is the way.
 Always open to challenges and ready to face changes.